vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 This explains why the chapter begins by saying that there are three sorts of *pūjā* , the lowest of which is the ritually performed one.
 The highest one \( *śl* .
 3a, 4b–7\), the “supreme worship,” is purely spiritual.
 It is a *bhāvanā*

-associated with an ascent of the *kuṇḍ alinī* , by which the adept experiences mystically his unity with the supreme Śiva.
+associated with an ascent of the *kuṇḍalinī* , by which the adept experiences mystically his unity with the supreme Śiva.
 It is the total plenitude of the absolute I \( *pūrṇāhaṁbhava* \), an experience of the nature of the Goddess as the fl ashing forth of consciousness.
 The second sort is “nonsupreme”

 \( *apara* \).
 It is the *cakrapūja* as described in this chapter.
 Bhairava says here \( *śl* .
 3b\) that he performs it ceaselessly; it is a divine, not a human, activity.